devnull-cz/unix-linux-prog-in-c-labs/2023/labs-2023-11-27/assignment.md

 ## multi-threaded HTTP 1.0 server

-Implement multi-threaded HTTP 1.0 server with `GET` support for static plaintext files.
+Implement multi-threaded HTTP 1.0 server with `GET` support for static plaintext files (i.e. the `Content-type: text/plain` header will be sent).
 Use a new thread for every accepted connection.
 Make sure the main thread does not have to join the finished threads.
 Choose a document root and serve the files within.
 Implement basic status codes (200, 404) for the responses.